Sources and Management of Plastic Waste

 II – Recycling plastic requires less energy

-III – Recycling plastic waste without release of volatile gases
+III – Recycling plastic waste without the release of volatile gases

 IV – It saves fast-depleting landfill space